 Transfer student admissions is not competitive.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis the admissions factors where you stand out.
+Each college decides which factors are they consider most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.

 |Academic GPA||Very Important|